+Direct Caregiver (Children) - Community Residences

+Required Qualifications

-Direct Caregiver (Children) - C omm unity Re esidences ; Required Qualifications 1.
-Education 6 5 High School diploma and successful completion of the Yo outh Car re Worke r Diplor ma Program.
-There is a difference between the training offered • - for this type of job.
-In fact, the NBCC (anglophone - - - post-secondary training whereas the CCNB (france - - time post-secondary training.
-Since the NBCC train - • - for this sub-factor was lowered from a 6 to a 5, which is the sub-factor was lowered - - - this job. iicii c quates mai req jun ement for tilis job.
-2. Experience 4 4 • A minimum of one (1) year experience is necessary - skills required to carry out the job duties.
-Pertinent life e xperien ce is a re quirem ent of the job Dexterity and Coordination 3 3 Coordination of fine and gross motor skills and the precis sion of r moveme nts is a requirement of the job.
-Speed is required at a regular pace but a ıt time es durin g crisis a nd/or e mergency situations, speed is central to the nature of the wo rk.
-Mu uscular coordina tion and d gross motor skills are necessary to carry out duties such as lifting g and or mov ving child lren or l neavy items (furniture, supplies, boxes, medical/recreational ed - • mopping, shoveling), climbing/descending stairs a - - outdoor equipment maintenance).
-Dexterity and fi • • duties such as management of prescription and no • • personal care, assembling and repairing small objection • • writing, keyboarding, document management, and - 5 ciliurcii, writing, keyboarding, document management, and alisw ering ti ie telepii one.
-Responsibilities 4.
-Accountability/Decision Making 3 4 4.
-Accountability/ Decision Making 3 4 A Direct Caregiver's consequences of decisions and actio ns are r noderat c signi وادِ ficant as he/she is responsible for the safety and security of the cl hildren.
-These d ecisions s. which must
+1. Education 6 5

+High School diploma and successful completion of the Youth Care Worker Diploma Program.
+There is a difference between the training offered by both postsecondary networks in NB for this type of job.
+In fact, the NBCC (anglophone network) offers one year of full-time post-secondary training whereas the CCNB (francophone network) offers 2 years of full-time post-secondary training.
+Since the NBCC training is accepted by employers, the level for this sub-factor was lowered from a 6 to a 5, which equates the minimal requirement for this job.

+2. Experience 4 4

+A minimum of one (1) year experience is necessary in order to develop the knowledge and skills required to carry out the job duties.
+Pertinent life experience is a requirement of the job

+3. Dexterity and Coordination 3 3

+Coordination of fine and gross motor skills and the precision of movements is a requirement of the job.
+Speed is required at a regular pace but at times during crisis and/or emergency situations, speed is central to the nature of the work.
+Muscular coordination and gross motor skills are necessary to carry out duties such as lifting and/or moving children or heavy items (furniture, supplies, boxes, medical/recreational equipment), household duties (sweeping, mopping, shoveling), climbing/descending stairs and maintenance (painting, minor repairs, outdoor equipment maintenance).
+Dexterity and fine motor skills are necessary to carry out duties such as management of prescription and non-prescription medication, providing personal care, assembling and repairing small objects, meal preparation, feeding children, writing, keyboarding, document management, and answering the telephone.

+Responsibilities

+4. Accountability/Decision Making 3 4

-A Direct Caregiver's consequences of decisions and actions are moderately significant as he/she is responsible for the safety and security of the children.
-These decisions, which must be timely, efficient and sometimes taken without supervision and in emergency situations, can have a considerable impact at a human level (physically and psychologically, safety of others).
-A direct caregiver can be required to offer advice to clients and colleagues during a crisis situation (suicide attempts, out of control behavior, etc.) and be required to change or adapt behavior management programs that are appropriate for residents.
-He/she is required to follow Standards, Policies, and Procedures related to Child Care Residential Centres.
+A Direct Caregiver's consequences of decisions and actions are moderate he/she is responsible for the safety and security of the children.
+These de be timely, efficient and sometimes taken without supervision and in encan have a considerable impact at a human level (physically and psycholothers).
+A direct caregiver can be required to offer advice to clients and crisis situation (suicide attempts, out of control behavior, etc.) and be required to follow Standards, Policies, and Procedures related to Child Care ecisions, vergency blogically, colleaguequired tents.
+He which must situations, safety of les during a co change /she is

+Centres.
 He/she implements the Individual Service Plan and inform the Supervisor/Direct Caregiver if adjustments are necessary.
 A Direct Caregiver must inform the family/guardian in decisions relating to the child's stay, and permit the family/guardian to carry out their responsibilities.
 The Direct Caregiver is responsible for choosing appropriate actions when a child is in crisis and contacts emergency services and/ or relevant government agencies, as required (runaways, injuries, illnesses, aggressive/unstable behavior, physical restraint, suicide attempts, drug overdoses...).
 A Direct Caregiver assesses risks (safety and security) of children, staff and the residence.
 He/she works independently and makes decisions based on guidelines, past practices and related experience and may have access to support from coworkers, their supervisor and other professionals when dealing with situations that he/she has not come across before.
 Maintaining confidentiality and a high degree of discretion are also an important element of this work.